Travel guide

 Conclusion

-The process is simple: you buy your plan from Mexico, receive a QR in your email, scan it in your phone's settings, and you have data ready for when you land in Madrid, Paris, or Rome.
+The process is simple: you buy your plan from Mexico, receive a QR code in your email, scan it in your phone's settings, and you'll have data ready for when you land in Madrid, Paris, or Rome.
 Your Mexican number still works for calls, and you have your own internet without relying on hotel WiFi.

 Where are you going first?